-Implementation of Appropriate Healthcare Payment Scheme to Improve Value payment, there is no revenue center anymore.
-Profits depend on capabilities of providers to get financial contract from health maintenance organization, to attract patients, and to manage expenditure of care under capitation payment rate [20].
+Fee-for-service makes each component of healthcare delivery system both a cost and revenue center.
+This is because provided services would be reimbursed a la carte.
+Specialists and acute care service centers will benefit due to their capabilities to provide complex medical services.
+Meanwhile, under capitation payment, there is no revenue center anymore.
+Profits depend on capabilities of providers to get a financial contract from health maintenance organization, to attract patients, and to manage the expenditure of care under capitation payment rate [20].
 However, there are possible pitfalls in these two payment methods.
-First, in the fee-for-service method, providers can leverage outcomes as high as possible without taking a look at costs.
-In later option, capitation payment, providers are expected to lower their expenditure by restricting services and possibly yielding lower outcomes.
-Hence, these two payment methods seem to be unmatched to deliver value-based healthcare.
+First, in the fee-for-service method, providers can leverage outcomes as much as possible without taking a look at costs.
+In the latter option of capitation payment, providers are expected to lower their expenditure by restricting services and possibly yielding lower outcomes.
+Hence, these two payment methods seem to be unmatched in delivering value-based healthcare.